 Chapters Under this Heading

-The chapters here present ideas that sequentially build from one to the next, producing in their wake two new Quadernity models: the Cone-Spiral and a brand-new, multi-dimensional Number Line!
+The chapters listed below present ideas that sequentially build from one to the next, producing in their wake two new Quadernity models: the Cone-Spiral and a brand-new, multi-dimensional Number Line!

 An Enigmatic Formula Appears (6 minutes)